min2bro/Flask_Tuts/README.md

 }
 ```

-Here is the autocomple:te index definition used in the project
+Here is the autocomplete index definition used in the project

 ```javascript
 {